zohaib87/xe-plugin/README.md

 [Explore Documentation »](https://xecreators.github.io/xe-plugin)

+## Requirements

+* Latest versions of [WordPress](https://wordpress.org/) and [Nodejs](https://nodejs.org/en/).

+## Download

+You can download the [Latest Stable Release](https://github.com/XeCreators/xe-plugin/releases/latest) or use the following command if you have composer installed.

+    composer create-project xecreators/xe-plugin

 ## Getting Started

-1. You must have latest version of [Nodejs](https://nodejs.org/en/) installed.
-2. Change folder name to your plugin name. e.g: `xurais` or `xu-rais`.
+1. Change folder name to your plugin name. e.g: `xurais` or `xu-rais`.
-3. Navigate to `node_scripts` folder and open `config.json` with your favorite editor.
+2. Navigate to `node_scripts` folder and open `config.json` with your favorite editor.
     - Change `"name"` to your plugin name eg: `Xurais` or `Xu Rais`.
     - Change `"global"` to a unique prefix. e.g: `xurais` or `xus`.
     - Change `"build"` to your desired folder path.
-4. Open command line, navigate to project folder and run `npm install` to install dependencies.
+3. Open command line, navigate to project folder and run `npm install` to install dependencies.
-5. Run `npm run init` command to change text-domain, prefixes, DocBlocks etc.
+4. Run `npm run init` command to change text-domain, prefixes, DocBlocks etc.
-6. Run `npm run build` command to generate a clean copy in destination folder.
+5. Run `npm run build` command to generate a clean copy in destination folder.

 *Note: `.pot` file will also be generated inside languages folder.*